glatigny/woi-spec/manifesto/introduce-new-concepts.md

 The asynchronous electronic communication must be between people and they need to own their data.
 They need to be able to change where it is stored, to backup it, etc.
 With the recent events in world politics, foreign interference, non-free speech, surveillance of data; countries should be able to be independent for their people communication, without possible foreign interference or espionage from other countries, even if there are allies.

+Unlike social platforms, asynchronous communication need a different approach to define how a person can contact another.
+They need to (really) know each other or use a process to allow them to trust the other.

+That kind of spam/phising issue is growing and is affecting more than just email communication; it is spreading in social platforms and even in classical websites: for faking websites, generating fake content or crawling webpages.
+Cloud providers, proxies and other tools making difficult to identify who is "legit" and who is "faking".

 # Concept: Identities and sub-identities

 With the need of trust, we need to have identities; it allows cryptographic operation and secure communication establishment between parties.